VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 ### Reasoning

 The approach was accepted because it directly addresses uncertainty in the evaluation results.
 The bootstrap was applied at image level rather than ingredient level to preserve dependencies between predictions from the same fridge image.

+## 11 - Final Error Analysis Visualizations

+**Date:** 2026-06-27

+**Team member(s):** Vaishnavi Narasimhaiah Sathish

+**AI Tool used:** ChatGPT

+### Context

+After running the final 100-image evaluation, visualizations were needed to interpret the model’s error patterns.
+The focus was on false positives, false negatives, and the precision-recall behavior across images.

+### Prompt / Task

+Asked ChatGPT to provide plotting code for the top false positives, top false negatives, best/worst performing images, and precision-vs-recall pattern.
+Later, the best/worst image visualizations were removed because not all raw images from the second batch were available locally.

+### AI Output Summary

+ChatGPT provided a Matplotlib-based visualization script.
+The final retained visualizations are the top false positives, top false negatives, and precision-vs-recall scatter plot.
+It also helped debug why some best/worst image grids could not display images and explained that the missing images were not available in the local `data/raw/` folder.

+### Decision

+- [ ] Accepted as-is
+- [x] Modified before use
+- [ ] Rejected

+### Reasoning

+The initial visualization script was modified to keep only the plots that do not depend on missing raw image files.
+Best/worst image visualizations were postponed until all raw images are available locally.

+### Impact

+These figures support the final interpretation that the VLM often detects relevant ingredients but tends to over-predict extra plausible items.

+## 12 - Repository Cleanup and Final Organization

+**Date:** 2026-06-04

+**Team member(s):** Vaishnavi Narasimhaiah Sathish

+**AI Tool used:** ChatGPT

+### Context

+The repository needed to be organized so that the final 100-image results were clearly visible.

+### Prompt / Task

+Asked ChatGPT how to organize the repository, decide which files should remain in the main view, which files should be moved to archived folders, and which helper files should be deleted or ignored.

+### AI Output Summary

+ChatGPT suggested keeping final 100-image files directly under `reports/` and `reports/evaluation_100/`, moving the earlier 50-image evaluation into `reports/evaluation_50/`, archiving preliminary VLM trial files under `reports/preliminary_vlm_trial/`, and ignoring local intermediate files.
+It also suggested using separate Git commits for major cleanup steps.

+### Decision

+- [ ] Accepted as-is
+- [x] Modified before use
+- [ ] Rejected

+### Reasoning

+The cleanup plan was followed but adjusted manually based on the actual local folder structure.
+Some files were moved rather than deleted to preserve reproducibility, while temporary helper files were removed or left uncommitted.

+### Impact

+The repository structure was cleaned so that the repository is easier to understand and keeps the final results clearly separated from earlier experiments.

+---